Guts1313/Guts1313/README.md

 👋 Hi there!
 I’m **Angel** **Rusev**
 🎓 Third-Year Software Developer Student
-🔍 Looking for an internship in Back-End or Front-End Development
+🔍 Looking for an internship in Back-End/Full-Stack Development

 🚀 **About** **Me**